Skip to main content

 What Does Lead-Free Mean?

-Section 1417 of the Safe Drinking Water Act (SDWA) establishes the definition of lead-free as a weighted average of 0.25 percent lead calculated across the wetted surfaces of a pipe, pipe fitting, plumbing fitting and fixture and 0.2 percent lead for solder and flux.
+Section 1417 of the Safe Drinking Water Act (SDWA) defines lead-free as a weighted average of 0.25% lead calculated across the wetted surfaces of a pipe, pipe fitting, plumbing fitting, and fixture, and 0.2% lead for solder and flux.
 The Act also provides a methodology for calculating the weighted average of wetted surfaces.
 The methods of evaluating products to these lead-free requirements are found in NSF/ANSI/CAN 372: Drinking Water System Components – Lead Content.

 NSF Standards Development Process

-Accredited by the American National Standards Institute (ANSI), NSF utilizes input from regulators (including the U.S. EPA), consumers, academia and industry to develop criteria for standards.
+Accredited by the American National Standards Institute (ANSI), NSF utilizes input from regulators (including the US EPA), consumers, academia, and industry to develop standards criteria.

 About NSF and Its Role Certifying Plumbing Products

-NSF is an independent, not-for-profit organization that facilitates development of consensus-based national standards for the safety, health and performance of food, water and consumer products.
+NSF is an independent, not-for-profit organization that facilitates the development of consensus-based national standards for the safety, health and performance of food, water, and consumer products.
 These standards help to minimize adverse health effects and protect the environment.
-This includes developing standards for drinking water treatment products, including plumbing supplies, and testing these products to ensure their compliance with NSF/ANSI and other consensus-based standards.
+This includes developing standards for drinking water treatment products, including plumbing supplies, and testing them to ensure compliance with NSF/ANSI and other consensus-based standards.

-For example: We can verify that a plumbing component does not contribute harmful contaminants to drinking water.
+For example, NSF can verify that a plumbing component does not contribute harmful contaminants to drinking water.

 To ensure objectivity and transparency, all NSF drinking water certification programs are accredited by ANSI (ANSI-Accredited Product Certification Body - Accreditation #2016).
-Additionally, NSF/ANSI standards receive public health ratification from NSF’s Council of Public Health Consultants which includes representatives from government, academia and public health.
-To become certified, products that are used in homes and schools (e.g., water filters, faucets and drinking fountains) are tested against these standards as a benchmark to make sure they are safe for use.
+NSF/ANSI standards also receive public health ratification from NSF’s Council of Public Health Consultants, including government, academia, and public health representatives.
+To become certified, products used in homes and schools (e.g., water filters, faucets, and drinking fountains) are tested against these standards as a benchmark to ensure they are safe for use.

-*Certification to these standards also means the product meets the U.S. EPA’s regulations regarding lead-containing products.
-These plumbing products may be marked lead-free, which means they meet the EPA’s requirement of under 0.25 percent weighted lead content.
+*Certification to these standards also means the product meets the US EPA’s regulations regarding lead-containing products.
+These plumbing products may be marked lead-free, which means they meet the EPA's requirement of under 0.25% weighted lead content.

 If you suspect you may have lead in your water supply, take these steps to try to reduce your exposure:

-- Run the kitchen and/or bathroom faucets for at least one minute in the morning or after coming home from school/work before getting a drink.
+• Run the kitchen and/or bathroom faucets for at least one minute in the morning or after coming home from school or work before getting a drink.

 If you are unsure if lead is an issue in your home, consider having a sample of your tap water tested.
 Your local water or health department may be able to help you locate a water testing lab in your area.
-If the detected level exceeds 0.010 mg/L (for Canada) or 0.015 mg/L (for U.S.), consider purchasing certified bottled water or use a filter certified for lead reduction until you are able to locate and eliminate the source of the lead in the water supply.
+If the detected level exceeds 0.010 mg/L (for Canada) or 0.015 mg/L (for the US), consider purchasing certified bottled water or use a filter certified for lead reduction until you can locate and eliminate the lead source in the water supply.

-NSF has created a consumer guide to NSF-certified lead filtration devices for reduction of lead in drinking water that explains the NSF standards and the process by which NSF verifies a filter’s ability to reduce lead in drinking water.
+NSF has created a consumer guide to NSF-certified lead filtration devices for reducing lead in drinking water.
+The guide explains the NSF standards and how NSF verifies a filter’s capacity to reduce lead in drinking water.
 Some of the products listed in the guide may also be certified to reduce other contaminants besides lead.

 How NSF Can Help You